adithya-s-k/World-of-AI/machine_learning/Content-Based Movie Recommendation System/Readme.md

 ## GOAL

-The main purpose of this Project is to recommend a Movie
+The main purpose of this Project is to recommend a Movie by using Machine Learning Model and deploying of Model In website
 ## DATASET

 Data has been used from Kaggle.